 On The Right Hand

 How a person wears their engagement and wedding band may determine the area you are living in or the cultural traditions you are accustomed to.

 In certain Northern and Eastern European countries, wearing these rings on the right hand is customary.
 This tradition actually comes from an ancient Roman belief that the left hand was untrustworthy.
 As a matter of fact, the Latin word for “left hand” shares the same root as the modern-day word “sinister.”

 On The Left Hand

-The most common choice for most people is to wear their engagement and wedding rings on their left hands.
+The most common choice for most people is to wear their engagement and wedding rings on their left hand.
 The tradition of wearing a wedding ring, specifically on the fourth finger originated from the belief that this finger has a vein running directly to the heart.
-As this idea has been passed down for many generations, people still enjoy the symbolism of wearing their wedding ring closest to their heart, showing how important marriage is.
+As this idea has been passed down for many generations, people still enjoy the symbolism of wearing their wedding ring closest to their hearts, showing how important marriage is.

 In addition, many people prefer to wear the engagement and wedding rings together on the same finger (on the left hand).
 Generally, the wedding ring is placed on the finger first so that it is positioned with the engagement ring following on the outside.
-For this reason, there are numerous, gorgeous wedding ring and bridal sets that are specifically designed to match each other.
+For this reason, there are numerous, gorgeous wedding rings and bridal sets that are specifically designed to match each other.
 And many couples choose this option when they plan their engagement and wedding rings.

 However, another option that some people choose is to wear their wedding ring on top of their engagement ring to keep it secure on the finger.